ekjotkaursault/digital_framework/README.md

 [Live Demo — Click Here to View the App](https://ekjotkaursault.github.io/digital_framework/)

-This is fully responsive web page with pause and resume buttons and 4 images that are being displayed on a rotating cycle, which works very smoothly.
+This is fully responsive web page with pause and resume buttons and 4 images that are being displayed on a rotating cycle and changes after 10 seconds, which works very smoothly.

 # Digital Framework